 What’s Involved in Installing Underfloor Heating?

 The installation and running of wet and dry systems are slightly different from one another:

 Electric underfloor heating systems use a network of electrical wires running under the surface which will warm the floor but will not heat the room efficiently.
 Electric systems are commonly installed in smaller areas or rooms, such as bathrooms.

 Different models of electric underfloor heating systems may be chosen.
 Flexible wire systems are ideal for tight spaces, cable systems can cover larger areas more easily, and then heating mats are the easiest to install.

-Before installing electric underfloor heating, you must take up the existing flooring and level with a screed layer.
-Insulation should also be placed before heating sheets/cables are laid to enhance the efficiency.
+Before installing electric underfloor heating, your contractor must take up the existing flooring and level with a screed layer.
+Insulation should also be placed before heating sheets or cables are laid to enhance efficiency.

 You may require assistance from a qualified electrician to locate and tap into the mains supply.
 A full system will require a sensor, thermostat and control panel to keep control of heat levels.

 Wet underfloor heating systems can also work with different types of flooring – however, their installation is a lot much more involved and costly.
 They are best suited to larger areas or entire homes since the system dissipates heat very well.

 Wet systems are ideally suited to new-build homes.
 They require extensive piping around the room, through a manifold and back into your central heating system.